Bob Keeshan: Later life

 After Captain Kangaroo ended, Keeshan hosted 1985's CBS Storybreak, which featured animated versions of children's literature.
 He appeared in framing sequences for the animated stories, showcasing the book versions and suggesting similar books for the viewers to seek out.
-In 1987, he founded Corporate Family Solutions with former Tennessee Republican Governor Lamar Alexander, which provided day-care programs to businesses.
+In 1987, he founded Corporate Family Solutions with former Tennessee Republican governor Lamar Alexander, which provided day-care programs to businesses.

-Keeshan resided on Melbury Road in Babylon Village, Long Island, New York, before moving to spend the last 14 years of his life in Norwich, Vermont, where he became a children's advocate, as well as an author.
-His memoirs, Good Morning, Captain, were published in 1995 by Fairview Press.
 He was a strong advocate against video game violence and took part in congressional hearings in 1993.
 He also joined with parents' groups in the 1980s who protested children's TV shows based on toys like He-Man and Transformers, feeling that toys turned into TV shows did not teach children anything about the real world.
 He also made a rare film appearance in The Stupids in 1996.

 In 1997, he starred as the Wizard in the St. Louis Muny outdoor theater production of The Wizard of Oz.

 In the 1990s, Keeshan expressed an interest in bringing back a new version of Captain Kangaroo as a gentler and kinder answer to the violent cartoons on children's television.
 Despite having sponsors and television stations lined up, he was unable to obtain permission from ICM, the company that owned the rights to Captain Kangaroo at that time.
+In 1994, Keeshan was featured as a semi-regular on the FX daytime talk show Breakfast Time.

-Personal life, descendants and demise
+Personal life

-Keeshan was married to Anne Jeanne Laurie Keeshan for 45 years, ending at her death February 25, 1996.
+Keeshan was married to Anne Jeanne Laurie Keeshan for 45 years, until her death February 25, 1996.
 They had three children: Michael Derek, Laurie Margaret, and Maeve Jeanne.

+Keeshan resided on Melbury Road in Babylon, Long Island, New York, before moving to spend the last 14 years of his life in Norwich, Vermont, where he became a children's advocate, as well as an author.
+His memoirs, Good Morning, Captain, were published in 1995 by Fairview Press.
 Bob Keeshan died in Windsor, Vermont, on January 23, 2004, at age 76.
 He was buried in Saint Joseph's Cemetery in Babylon, New York.

 Keeshan's grandson, Britton Keeshan, became the youngest person at that time to have climbed the Seven Summits by climbing Mount Everest in May 2004.
 He carried photographs of his grandfather on that ascent, and he buried a photo of the two of them at the summit.